cargo-generate/cargo-generate/guide/src/README.md

 Due to the use of [Shopify's Liquid], `cargo-generate` special cases files with the file-ending `.liquid`, by simply removing the file-ending when processing the files.
 If you, as a template author, truly wants the `.liquid` file-ending, you need to repeat it twice!

-Here's an example of using `cargo-generate` with [this template]:
+An Example: the file `main.rs.liquid` will be renamed after templating to `main.rs` Here's an example of using `cargo-generate` with [this template]:
 ![demo.gif](./demo.gif)